EMPHYSIS/EMPHYSIS.github.io/pages/tools.md

 - _Lang to AlgCode_: Generate Algorithm Code from modeling language.

-- _Alg to ProdCode_: Generate Production C-Code from Algorithm Code.
+- _Alg to ProdCode_: Generate Production Code from Algorithm Code.

-- _Prod to BindCode_: Generate Binary C-Code from Production Code.
+- _Prod to BinCode_: Generate Binary Code from Production Code.

 - _test ProdCode_:\\
-  The Production C-Code is compiled, executed with inputs defined in the Behavioral Model and the result compared with the outputs defined in the Behavioral Model.
+  The Production Code is compiled, executed with inputs defined in the Behavioral Model and the result compared with the outputs defined in the Behavioral Model.

 - _verify ProdCode_:\\
-  Analysis of Production C-Code for run-time errors and (MISRA) rule violations.
+  Analysis of Production Code for run-time errors and (MISRA) rule violations.

 - In the right part of the figure some incomplete developments are listed that are planned to be continued after the EMPHYSIS project: